joshbrew/HEG_ESP32/README.md

 # HEG_ESP32 - Open Source
 Hemoencephalography meets highly affordable IoT!
 Now with WiFi and bluetooth!
-Incoming schematics, app, and how-to's.
+Incoming schematics, apps, and how-to's.
 [Join the Slack!](https://join.slack.com/t/hegopensource/shared_invite/enQtMzg4ODAzODQxMzY1LWUyOGU4N2ZiM2EwM2Y1YzJmMmU0YWFkY2YyMWI1NGJmODA3ZjczOGM0NzI3MjAwOTJkYjY1MTU1MmRmYTJkMjM)

 Use the HEG_WIFI_BLE sketch in the arduino IDE on your ESP32.
 Pin definitions in HEG.h for the SDA/SCL, and LEDs need to be adjusted according to your setup.
+These builds are tested on the Lolin32 and Huzzah32 Feather respectively but should work on any board after modifying the pinouts in HEG.h

-See the README in the Arduino sketch folder for installation instructions.
+See the README in the Arduino sketch folder for flashing instructions.
+Requires the Espressif ESP32 IDE installed for Arduino - we recommend the developer build so you can tweak the files.

 -------------------------------------------------------------------------------------------